Fortran: Fortran-based languages

 LRLTRAN was developed at the Lawrence Radiation Laboratory to provide support for vector arithmetic and dynamic storage, among other extensions to support systems programming.
 The distribution included the Livermore Time Sharing System (LTSS) operating system.

 The Fortran-95 Standard includes an optional Part 3 which defines an optional conditional compilation capability.
 This capability is often referred to as "CoCo".

 Many Fortran compilers have integrated subsets of the C preprocessor into their systems.

 SIMSCRIPT is an application specific Fortran preprocessor for modeling and simulating large discrete systems.

 The F programming language was designed to be a clean subset of Fortran 95 that attempted to remove the redundant, unstructured, and deprecated features of Fortran, such as the EQUIVALENCE statement.
 F retains the array features added in Fortran 90, and removes control statements that were made obsolete by structured programming constructs added to both FORTRAN 77 and Fortran 90.
 F is described by its creators as "a compiled, structured, array programming language especially well suited to education and scientific computing".
 Essential Lahey Fortran 90 (ELF90) was a similar subset.

 Lahey and Fujitsu teamed up to create Fortran for the Microsoft .NET Framework.
 Silverfrost FTN95 is also capable of creating .NET code.

 Code examples

-The following program illustrates dynamic memory allocation and array-based operations, two features introduced with Fortran 90.
+The following program demonstrates dynamic memory allocation and array-based operations, two features introduced with Fortran 90.
 Particularly noteworthy is the absence of DO loops and IF/THEN statements in manipulating the array; mathematical operations are applied to the array as a whole.
 Also apparent is the use of descriptive variable names and general code formatting that conform with contemporary programming style.
 This example computes an average over data entered interactively.